Springworks/android-test-task/README.md

 * If a user starts the app with Danish locale on the phone, he should see the app in english.
 * If a user starts the app with Spanish locale on the phone, he should still see it in english, because "es" not supported by market.

+Market should be configured with the app build.
+To configure the 'market' for the app, just hardcode a value in build.gradle or Application.
+So to build app for market 'Sweden' you need to set param in build.gradle to 'sweden' to build for Spain to 'spain' and etc.

 All data is provided from the server as configuration in a *json* format.
 All translations are provided from the server in a *json* format.
 You also have a design which shows all existing UI elements you could have